aragon/hack/docs/tutorial.md

 Learn more about it on the [store() documentation](https://github.com/aragon/aragon.js/blob/master/docs/API.md#store).

-Learn more about it on the [store() documentation](https://github.com/aragon/aragon.js/blob/master/docs/API.md#store).

 ### Displaying State

 Now let's write the view portion of our app.
 In our case, this is a simple HTML file, and a simple React app with the `useAragonApi` [React Hook](https://reactjs.org/docs/hooks-intro.html) that observes the state that our background script builds for us and returns the data needed to interact with the app contract.